Acrinieri/binari-ammissibili/README.md

    npm install
    npm start
    ```
 The UI runs on `http://localhost:3000` and calls the FastAPI server.

+## Deployment

+- Production compose stack (backend + frontend) is configured for `https://rfi.b4service.it` with the API exposed under `/api`.
+- The stack plugs into the existing `service-tier` Docker network alongside `nginx-proxy`.
+- The full sysadmin run-book is available in [`docs/deploy.md`](docs/deploy.md).

 ## API Overview